Alligator II: The Mutation: Plot

-Rookie Police officer Rich Harmon is enlisted reluctantly by Hodges, but their attempt to kill the mutant alligator fails.
+Hodges reluctantly enlists rookie police officer Rich Harmon, but their attempt to kill the mutant alligator fails.
 Professional alligator hunter Shai Hawkins and his friends and brother are summoned by Brown.
-They begin their hunt almost simultaneously with Hodges, but fail, having underestimated the size of the creature.
+They begin their hunt almost simultaneously with Hodges but fail, having underestimated the size of the creature.
 After losing his brother and two of his best friends, Hawkins joins Hodges and Harmon's team to hunt the alligator.

 Hawkins and his team uncover proof that Brown dumped chemicals into the sewers.
-Brown has one of his men wreck Chief Speed's car, killing him, then before gathers people down to his lake area party.
-Hodges, Harmon, and Hawkins attempt to blow up the mutant alligator with a homemade bomb Hawkins and Hodges made, but the alligator damages the detonator by eating the bomb.
-The three pursue the alligator through the sewers after obtaining poison from Chris, while Chris and Harmon's girlfriend Sherri Anderson try to break up the lake party.
+Brown has one of his men wreck Chief Speed's car, killing him, then gathers people down to his lake party.
+Hodges, Harmon, and Hawkins attempt to blow up the alligator with a homemade bomb, but the alligator damages the detonator and eats the bomb.
+The three pursue the alligator through the sewers after obtaining poison from Chris, while Chris and Harmon's girlfriend Sherri Anderson try to break up the party.
 Mayor Anderson turns on Brown, who murders him on the Ferris wheel.
-The alligator reaches the park before Hodges can stop it, ravaging Brown's party and killing the man who murdered Chief Speed.
-Brown has a gun, but throws him in the water, where he is devoured by the alligator.
-Hodges, Harmon, and Hawkins head out on the lake to cut it off, but their boat is overturned by the alligator who devours Hawkins.
-A helicopter picks up Harmon.
-Hodges stabs the alligator with the poison injector before being picked up himself.
-However, the alligator does not die.
+The alligator reaches the park, ravaging Brown's party and killing Brown and his henchman.
+Hodges, Harmon, and Hawkins head out on the lake to kill it, but it overturns their boat and devours Hawkins.
+Hodges stabs the alligator with the poison injector before a helicopter picks up him and Harmon, but the alligator does not die.

 Hodges and Harmon, armed with rocket launchers, track the creature to its nest in the sewers.
 Harmon's shot narrowly misses the alligator.
 Hodges manages to shoot it in a soft spot on its skull, blowing off the back of its head and detonating the bomb.
-On returning to the surface, they are greeted as heroes and Hodges acknowledges Harmon as his partner.
+On returning to the surface, they are greeted as heroes, and Hodges acknowledges Harmon as his partner.